Laserlicht/homm3data/README.md

 # homm3data
 Decoding and encoding of Heroes Might of Magic III files

+# API
+The API for the library is described [here](https://laserlicht.github.io/homm3data).

 ## License
 Library is released under MIT license.